Guides/Edit your website/Editor/Use the editor/Fix content added to a template instead of a page

 Fix content added to a template instead of a page

 If you have content in a template instead of a page, that content will appear on every page that uses the same template.
-This guide shows you how to move the content to the correct place and restore your template layout.
+In this guide, you will learn how to identify when this has happened, move the content to the correct page, and restore your template layout.

 Video tutorial